 your password on the host computer.
 Required for the RPC version of Topaz or for RPC sessions spawned by the linked version of Topaz.
-If you enter this command without a password, Topaz prompts you for it.

 Topaz allows you to run your Gem (GemStone session), Stone (repository monitor), and Topaz processes on separate network nodes.
 For more information about this, see the discussion of set gemnetid and set gemstone.